lorieri/marginall/how-to-en.md

 ## How to build a Marginall

-**ATENTION: YOU MUST KNOW HOW TO HANDLE ELECTRICITY, THIS PROJECT CAN GIVES FATAL ELETRIC CHOCKS**
+**ATTENTION: YOU MUST KNOW HOW TO HANDLE ELECTRICITY, THIS PROJECT CAN GIVES FATAL ELETRIC CHOCKS**

 This is a generic manual, can be used to create both any size of guitar and bass guitar Marginall.